Power Your Drive for Fleets

 Fleet Friendly Charging Rates

-For businesses currently charging a fleet of electric vehicles, SDG&E offers an Interim EV Charging Rate that helps provide relief from demand charges.
+For businesses currently charging a fleet of electric vehicles, SDG&E offers the EV-HP rate, to eliminate demand charges and simplify billing.

-Beginning in January 2022, SDG&E customers will be able to opt-in to the EV-HP Rate plan, a new rate structure that allows EV fleet customers to choose the amount of power they need to charge their vehicles and pay for it with a flat monthly subscription fee.
+The EV-HP Rate plan is a new rate structure that allows EV fleet customers to choose the amount of power they need to charge their vehicles and pay for it with a simple, predictable monthly subscription fee.
 Download the EV-HP Fact Sheet to learn more.

 Additional Charger Rebates